PacificBiosciences/PacBioFileFormats/RunDesignCsv.rst

 which is used to make a single string.
 Using the above example, the barcode would be:

   - DM1234100619300123120

+Each kit must have a valid Part Number and cannot be obsolete.
+The list of kits can be found through a services endpoint such as:

+  - [server name]:[services port number]/smrt-link/bundles/chemistry-pb/active/files/definitions%2FPacBioAutomationConstraints.xml

+This services endpoint will list, for each kit, the part numbers ("PartNumber") and whether it is obsolete ("IsObsolete").

 Parameters
 ----------